hai-vr/documentation/docs/products/starmesh/operators/ripple-wave.md

 :::danger
 If you use a third-party tool called *DexProtect*, **then you must update DexProtect to version 2.2.3 or higher**.

+*Ripple Wave* will not work properly with a lower version of *DexProtect*.
 :::

 :::danger